ifritdiezel/is-seedfinder/README.md

 Any valid seeds will be printed during the execution in the 9 letter code and numeric format.

 # How to build
 The patch is already applied, see [Shattered PD desktop building instructions](https://github.com/00-Evan/shattered-pixel-dungeon/blob/master/docs/getting-started-desktop.md) to generate a release.
-A modified [patch](https://github.com/ifritdiezel/is-seedfinder/blob/master/is-seedfinder.patch) to apply to an existing project is also available in the root directory.